 Common risks include:

-- Reduced equipment lifespan due to electrical stress
+- Reduced equipment lifespan due to prolonged electrical stress

-In environments such as healthcare facilities, data centers, or manufacturing plants, electrical failures can have serious consequences.
-Even in offices or retail spaces, unreliable electrical systems can lead to downtime, lost revenue, and dissatisfied customers.
+In environments such as healthcare facilities, data centers, or manufacturing plants, electrical failures can have serious consequences beyond financial loss.
+Even in offices or retail spaces, unreliable electrical systems lead to downtime, lost revenue, and dissatisfied customers or tenants.

 When to Involve a Professional Electrical Contractor